mattygiedt/zeromq/README.md

 ```

 ### Pub / Sub / Push / Pull / Pair
 All your favorites are included because why not.
-Actually it's interesting to compare / contrast the new sockets against the battle-tested work horses.
+Actually it's interesting to compare / contrast the new sockets against the battle-tested giants